Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L02_App_Fundamentals.md

 Exercise 3 – Setup screens for Knowledge Assessment and Taking Assessment
 -------------------------------------------------------------------------

-In this exercise, you will be adding a list of Knowledge Assessment available to the main screen, and then adding navigation to drill down to allow employees to take the assessment.
+In this exercise, you will be adding a list of Knowledge Assessments to the main screen, and then adding navigation to allow employees to take the assessment.

 ### Task 1 – Setup Knowledge Assessment screen